 Oh-so-slowly, I began to worm my body backwards, putting more weight on my legs and relieving it from my arms, until there was nothing for me to do but reach down and grab the thick stem with my hands.
-With a small gulp of determination, I released my hands and whipped them down to catch the knotty ivy stem.
+With a small, gulping prayer, I released my hands and whipped them down to catch the knotty ivy stem.
 Before I knew it I was hanging off a sheer wall, forty feet above the ground, with nothing more than a climbing plant to prevent me from pitching over to my probable death.
 It was a terrifying moment of heady precariousness, in which I would discover if the ivy would hold me, or if I would indeed plummet to the snowy ground...

 It did hold me.

 I clung to it like a spider monkey, my spine curled and my arms wedged and crossed under the braid.
 I was gasping and a little giddy, and I waited a few moments to regain my breath and focus.

 Cautiously I swept my right leg out to the side, using my toes to feel for more ivy trunks.
 There was another braid only a couple of feet away, and with a little more feeling around, I realized that not only were there many more of them, but that they intertwined and zigzagged to form an intricate latticework—a natural climbing frame for me.
 Thanking the stars I wasn't going to have to shimmy, I took my first shaky step downwards.

 To start with it was very slow going, for it took me some time to build up confidence.
 Apparently I didn't have a wonderful liking for heights.
 But after a while I developed a pattern of movement—right leg drop, left arm down, left leg drop, right arm down,—and even developed a bit of a rhythm.